-2. (BRF) 2011. and der Other n powers mpleted an environmental assessment on the "Potent and subsequently released a final EA and Finding of I The EA identified that should TVA decide to retire BR molition of BRF and the disposition of the plant site we elated actions that were identified included the constru- sources that were not ripe for consideration. eph E Melton No Significant Impact on February 11, F, actions associated with deconstruction ould be addressed in future NEPA reviews.
-3. r to mitigate for stream impacts identified within the su ee Responsible Mitigation project scaled to account fo By: Jos eph E Melton 10/22/2019 12 T&E in out prepared by Biological and Cultural Compliance is attached.
-By: Jos eph E Melton 10/22/2019 Files: TerrZoo_Project_435787_Anderson_500_kV_Gree bstation_EA_Input.docx enfield_Su10/22/2019 44.37 Bytes 34211_botany_Anderson 500 PSA (2).docx 10/22/2019 25.12 Bytes 34211 EA Aquatic-r1.docx 02/14/2020 33.86 Bytes 1. species project Countie present An August 1, 2019 query of the TVA Heritage datab and twenty-one state-listed plant species are known (Table 1).
-No additional federally listed plant species es, Tennessee, where the project resides.
-Habitat cap tin parts of the project area; however, rare plants wern ber 17, 2019 field surveys.
-The proposed action woul is. from within five miles of the proposed are known from Anderson and Knox able of supporting rare plant species was e not observed during the August 5 and By: Jos eph E Melton 10/22/2019 1: Tennes bat, an footprir eared b species BestMa TVA Ba rial Zoology - Nine terrestrial animal species (eastern see cave salamander, peregrine falcon, barn owl, sou d gray bat) were assessed based on documented pres it.
-Three additional federally protected species (bald e sat) were addressed based on presence within Anders is have the potential to utilize the project area.
-With the imagement Practices (TVA, 2017) and adherence to the st Strategy Form, it is anticipated no federally protecte ed action. theastern shrew, little brown bat, tricolored sence within three miles of the project agle and Indiana bat, and northern long- on or Knox County.
-All twelve of these proper implementation of standard TVA e conservation measures outlined in the 1 eph E Melton 10/22/2019
+TVA completed an environmental assessment on the "Potential Retirement of the Bull Run Fossil plant (BRF)" and subsequently released a final EA and Finding of No Significant Impact on February 11, 2011.
+The EA identified that should TVA decide to retire BRF, actions associated with deconstruction and demolition of BRF and the disposition of the plant site would be addressed in future NEPA reviews.
+Other related actions that were identified included the construction of facilities to provide alternate power sources that were not ripe for consideration.
+By: Joseph E Melton

+In order to mitigate for stream impacts identified within the substation site, TVA would complete a Permittee Responsible Mitigation project scaled to account for required Functional Feet (FF) Stream credits.

+T&E input prepared by Biological and Cultural Compliance is attached.

+By: Joseph E Melton 10/22/2019 Files: TerrZoo\Project\435787\Anderson\500\kV\Greenfield\Su10/22/2019

+TerrZoo\Project\435787\Anderson\500\kV\Greenfield\Su10/22/2019 44.37 Bytes bstation\EA\Input.docx 34211\botany\Anderson 500 PSA (2).docx 10/22/2019 25.12 Bytes 34211 EA\Aquatio-r1.docx 02/14/2020 33.86 Bytes

+Botany - An August 1, 2019 query of the TVA Heritage database indicates no federally listed plant species and twenty-one state-listed plant species are known from within five miles of the proposed project (Table 1).
+No additional federally listed plant species are known from Anderson and Knox Counties, Tennessee, where the project resides.
+Habitat capable of supporting rare plant species was present in parts of the project area; however, rare plants were not observed during the August 5 and September 17, 2019 field surveys.
+The proposed action would not affect federal or state-listed plant species.

+1. Terrestrial Zoology - Nine terrestrial animal species (eastern slender glass lizard, hellbender, Tennessee cave salamander, peregrine falcon, barn owl, southeastern shrew, little brown bat, tricolored bat, and gray bat) were assessed based on documented presence within three miles of the project footprint.
+Three additional federally protected species (bald eagle and Indiana bat, and northern long-eared bat) were addressed based on presence within Anderson or Knox County.
+All twelve of these species have the potential to utilize the project area.
+With the proper implementation of standard TVA BestManagement Practices (TVA, 2017)and adherence to the conservation measures outlined in the TVA Bat Strategy Form, it is anticipated no federally protected species would be impacted by the proposed action.